 Enjoy a “lazy day” once a week, with no outside commitments, no schedule and no electronics to deeply relax your nervous system.

-One of my favorite Bible passages on the importance of rest:
+One of my favorite Bible passages from the Old Testament on the importance of rest:

 “Remember the Sabbath day by keeping it holy.